hstreamdb/hstreamdb-java/README.md

 ## Example Usage

-Here we will show you some simple examples to use hstreamdb-client, for more detail on introduction and usage, please check the [guides](https://hstream.io/docs/en/latest/guides/write.html).
+Here we will show you some simple examples to use hstreamdb-client, you can find the complete examples in [hstreamdb-java-examples](https://github.com/hstreamdb/hstreamdb-java-examples), for more detail on introduction and usage, please check the [guides](https://hstream.io/docs/en/latest/guides/write.html).

 ### Connect to HStreamDB